 Feasibility studies have shown that it is possible to eliminate the flood hazard, which would, in turn, allow for the removal of the SPA designation.
 This can be achieved by reconfiguring the channel to provide more room for flood waters (e.g., lowering, widening) and potentially constructing a structure that will cut off flows to the downtown core.

 Eliminating the flood risk would address climate change and allow for the removal of the SPA designation.
-In turn, it would unlock the potential for urban growth and development, and create a vibrant new public space that provides a distinct identity for the city.
+It would also eliminate and reduce flooding from Etobicoke Creek during extreme storms and provide flood-related protection for the community.
+In turn, it would unlock the potential for urban growth and development, while creating places for residents to access nature and enjoy public spaces.